 - Try again later when Rover is calm.

-To encourage bonding, you can start feeding the animals on the opposite sides of same the door.
+To encourage bonding, you can start feeding the animals on opposite sides of the same door.

 #3 Face-to-face controlled meetings

 You can proceed to the face-to-face interactions in several ways: